Protecting Land Rights

 Following independence, the country became more politically stable and attractive to development projects and tourism.
 The Maasai were continually left out of the processes of development, and their land claims continued to be ignored.
 One of the more promising developments came with the enactment of a new national Constitution in 2011.
 Article 67 of that Constitution created a National Land Commission, one duty of which is to “initiate investigations, on its own initiative or on a complaint, into present or historical land injustices, and recommend appropriate redress.”

 The Magadi mine

 For many years, EDLC has been working with Maasai leaders and organizations promoting land rights claims.
 EDLC engaged a highly respected English law firm to obtain justice for the Maasai in a case regarding use of Maasai lands by the English company that owns the Magadi soda mine in Kenya.
 The Maasai believe they own the land where the mine has operated for a hundred years, and they have suffered pollution from the mine.
 A case in England is under consideration.

 South Africa’s famous and pristine Wild Coast is threatened by a proposed toll road that will bisect the local environment and the ancestral communities of the AmaMpondo people.
 The road would also greatly increase the likelihood of mining in the area.

 In 2012, communities affected by the proposed construction of the toll road filed a legal challenge with the High Court in Pretoria, raising critical issues under South African and international human rights law.
 EDLC is assisting with expenses and legal briefing.
+The case is still pending, and EDLC is also now assisting in a second case challenging mining in the area.
 MORE TO FOLLOW